haveanicedaymydear/Assistant-Autogen/readme.md

 1.  **Prerequisites:**
     -   You must have an Azure account and an Azure Storage Account.
-    -   Create three blob containers within your storage account: source-docs, processed-docs, and outputs.
+    -   Create five blob containers within your storage account: source-docs, processed-docs, outputs, final-document, and run-archive

 2.  **Clone the repository:**
     ```bash